Cut Resistant Gloves

 Cut-Resistant Gloves Explained

-Cut-resistant gloves are particularly designed to protect hands from cuts or lacerations due to contact with cutting machines, cutting equipment, tools, or sharp-edged items such as knives, blades, metals, glass, or ceramics.
+Cut-resistant gloves are designed to protect hands from cuts or lacerations due to contact with cutting machines, cutting equipment, tools, or sharp-edged items such as knives, blades, metals, glass, or ceramics.

 Cut-resistant gloves are made of special composite materials in combination with stainless steel mesh, fibreglass, or synthetic high-performance yarns.